CDOT-CV/Work_Zone/README.md

 ```

 ### Notes
 This project utilized a python package to make the code more accessible.
-The setup.py describes the core properties of the package (name, description, included files, ...), the pyproject.toml describes the required pre-requisite packages for running this package.
-The MANIFEST.in is used to exclude unit testing files from the package.
+The setup.py file describes the core properties of the package (name, description, included files, ...), the pyproject.toml file describes the required pre-requisite packages for running this package.
+The MANIFEST.in file is used to exclude unit testing files from the package.
 More information on building a python package can be found at [python-packaging-tutorial](https://python-packaging-tutorial.readthedocs.io/en/latest/setup_py.html)

 ## Documentation